callmekungfu/SPA-S3-CloudFront-Deploy/README.md

-# Single Page Application Deployment with AWS S3 and CloudFront 🚀
+# SPA Deployment with AWS S3 and CloudFront 🚀

 This repo contains python scripts and CloudFormation templates that allows you to quickly set up and manage a static website or SPA stack.